Norman Hillis: Career

 Hillis was educated at Coleraine Academical Institution and the former Coleraine Technical College and has been active in the business community of Portrush where he has been president of the resort's Chamber of Commerce and Coleraine Lions Club.
-From 2014 to 2023, he was a UUP councillor on Causeway Coast and Glens Borough Council (Formerly Coleraine Borough Council), having first been elected in 1993, and was Mayor of Coleraine from 1999 to 2000, and from 2010–11.
+From 2014 to 2023, he was a UUP councillor on Causeway Coast and Glens Borough Council (Formerly Coleraine Borough Council), having first been elected in 1993, and was Mayor of Coleraine from 1999 to 2000, and from 2010 to 2011.

 In 2003, Hillis was elected as a member for the Northern Ireland Assembly constituency of East Londonderry, but lost his seat in the 2007 election.
-He is UUP Representative on the Confederation of European Councillors and spokesperson for the party on matters relating to North/South and East/West issues.
+He is UUP Representative on the Confederation of European Councillors and spokesperson for the party on matters relating to north–south and East/West issues.

 Hillis is a Member of Coleraine's District Policing Partnership (DPP) and is a Justice of the Peace.
 He is a former Chairman of the Coleraine branch of the Ulster Young Unionist Council.